brotatotes/bht-automation/bht gen 3/Luke/Chapter 21/Luke 21 12 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:22:31
+- Timestamp: 12-25-2023 20:33:36
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 113
+- BHT Word Count: 92
-- BHT Commentary Usage: 50.0%
+- BHT Commentary Usage: 31.75%
-- BHT Quality Score: 1.1485325950193763
+- BHT Quality Score: 1.3178680337677686
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (74):
+- ChatGPT injected words (63):
-	['a', 'acts', 'actual', 'also', 'and', 'approaching', 'are', 'as', 'assured', 'authorities', 'be', 'before', 'beginning', 'being', 'book', 'both', 'brought', 'but', 'by', 'can', 'certain', 'christ', 'come', 'confirmed', 'delivered', 'end', 'even', 'events', 'facing', 'for', 'happening', 'himself', 'in', 'involve', 'is', 'jesus', 'kings', 'known', 'name', 'not', 'occur', 'of', 'one', 'only', 'pangs', 'persecution', 'prisons', 'prophesied', 'religious', 'rulers', 's', 'sake', 'secular', 'see', 'serve', 'signs', 'so', 'synagogues', 'that', 'the', 'there', 'these', 'they', 'things', 'this', 'times', 'to', 'up', 'warning', 'we', 'were', 'what', 'when', 'will']
+	['a', 'about', 'acts', 'actual', 'all', 'and', 'as', 'athenian', 'before', 'beginning', 'being', 'believers', 'book', 'brought', 'by', 'christians', 'death', 'describing', 'early', 'emphasizes', 'end', 'endured', 'events', 'evidence', 'faced', 'for', 'fulfilled', 'gospel', 'has', 'highlights', 'imprisonment', 'in', 'language', 'leading', 'legal', 'meaning', 'of', 'pangs', 'passage', 'persecution', 'phrase', 'preaching', 'preceding', 'predicted', 'professing', 'prophecies', 'provides', 'refers', 'specific', 'term', 'the', 'them', 'themselves', 'these', 'things', 'this', 'throes', 'through', 'times', 'to', 'verse', 'warning', 'while']
-- ChatGPT injected words (significant words only) (37):
+- ChatGPT injected words (significant words only) (43):
-	['acts', 'actual', 'approaching', 'assured', 'authorities', 'beginning', 'book', 'brought', 'certain', 'christ', 'come', 'confirmed', 'delivered', 'end', 'events', 'facing', 'happening', 'involve', 'jesus', 'kings', 'known', 'occur', 'pangs', 'persecution', 'prisons', 'prophesied', 'religious', 'rulers', 's', 'sake', 'secular', 'serve', 'signs', 'synagogues', 'things', 'times', 'warning']
+	['acts', 'actual', 'athenian', 'beginning', 'believers', 'book', 'brought', 'christians', 'death', 'describing', 'early', 'emphasizes', 'end', 'endured', 'events', 'evidence', 'faced', 'fulfilled', 'gospel', 'highlights', 'imprisonment', 'language', 'leading', 'legal', 'meaning', 'pangs', 'passage', 'persecution', 'phrase', 'preaching', 'preceding', 'predicted', 'professing', 'prophecies', 'provides', 'refers', 'specific', 'term', 'things', 'throes', 'times', 'verse', 'warning']

 ### Logs
-- Attempt 1 BHT: Before the end, there will be certain signs and events that will occur.
-These signs, known as the beginning of the actual pangs, will serve as a warning of what is to come.
-One of these signs is being brought before authorities, both religious and secular, and facing persecution for the sake of Christ's name.
-This can involve being brought before synagogues, being delivered up to prisons, and even being brought before kings and rulers.
-These events were not only prophesied by Jesus Himself, but they are also confirmed in the book of Acts.
-So, when we see these things happening, we can be assured that we are approaching the end times.
+- Attempt 1 BHT: The prophecies in Luke 21:12 serve as a parenthetical warning about the events that will precede the end times.
+These events are described as the beginning of the actual pangs themselves, which refers to the death-throes of the end.
+The book of Acts verifies the fulfillment of these prophecies, as it recounts the persecution and imprisonment faced by early Christians.
+In this verse, the phrase before all these things may be understood as the events that will precede the end times.
+The use of the term brought before has a specific legal meaning in Athenian language.
+Overall, this verse highlights the predicted persecution and trials that believers will face for professing and preaching the Gospel.
-- 🔄 Luke 21:12 (attempt 1, 113 words, 50.0% quotes quality score: 1.1485325950193763, V2 normalized quality score: 29.53, commentator tiers 1-3: 36.86%, 30.1%, 33.03%)
+- 🔄 Luke 21:12 (attempt 1, 115 words, 32.86% quotes quality score: 1.2751272164719083, V2 normalized quality score: 33.74, commentator tiers 1-3: 42.84%, 32.4%, 24.76%)
 	- BHT WAS OVER 80 WORDS!
-- Attempt 2 BHT: Before the end, there will be signs that serve as a warning.
-The beginning of the actual pangs includes being brought before authorities and facing persecution for Christ's sake.
-This can involve synagogues, prisons, and even kings and rulers.
-Jesus prophesied these events, and the book of Acts confirms them.
-When we see these signs, we know we are approaching the end times.
-- 🔄 Luke 21:12 (attempt 2, 64 words, 42.0% quotes quality score: 1.1624731118132474, V2 normalized quality score: 30.0, commentator tiers 1-3: 30.86%, 33.04%, 36.1%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Before the end, there will be signs that serve as a warning of what is to come.
-The beginning of these pangs involves being brought before authorities and facing persecution for Christ's sake.
-This can involve synagogues, prisons, and even kings and rulers.
-Jesus Himself prophesied these events, which are also confirmed in the book of Acts.
-So, when we see these signs happening, we can be assured that we are approaching the end times.
+	- VERSE_REF FOUND IN BHT!
+	- 'VERSE' FOUND IN BHT!
+- Attempt 2 BHT: The warning in this passage about the events leading to the end times emphasizes the beginning of the actual pangs themselves, describing them as the death-throes of the end.
+The book of Acts provides evidence of these prophecies being fulfilled through the persecution and imprisonment faced by early Christians.
+The phrase before all these things refers to the events preceding the end times, while the term brought before has a specific legal meaning in Athenian language.
+This verse highlights the predicted persecution endured by believers for professing and preaching the Gospel.
-- 🔄 Luke 21:12 (attempt 3, 76 words, 48.28% quotes quality score: 1.1480171629709308, V2 normalized quality score: 29.52, commentator tiers 1-3: 33.85%, 30.73%, 35.42%)
+- 🔄 Luke 21:12 (attempt 2, 92 words, 31.75% quotes quality score: 1.3178680337677686, V2 normalized quality score: 35.16, commentator tiers 1-3: 38.02%, 33.53%, 28.45%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The prophecies of what shall happen before the end are a warning of the pangs that will occur.
-These pangs include being brought before authorities and facing persecution for Christ's sake.
-It involves synagogues, prisons, and even kings and rulers.
-Jesus prophesied these events, which are confirmed in the book of Acts.
-So when these signs appear, we know that we are approaching the end times.
+	- 'PASSAGE' FOUND IN BHT!
+	- 'VERSE' FOUND IN BHT!
+- Attempt 3 BHT: The warnings given in this portion of Scripture are a reminder of the events that will occur before the end, emphasizing the beginning of the actual pangs themselves.
+The book of Acts serves as confirmation of these prophecies being fulfilled through the persecution and imprisonment faced by early Christians.
+The phrase before all these things refers to the events that will precede the end, while the term brought before has a specific legal meaning in Athenian language.
+This verse showcases the predicted persecution endured by believers for proclaiming and spreading the Gospel.
-- 🔄 Luke 21:12 (attempt 4, 67 words, 38.0% quotes quality score: 1.1817252459488787, V2 normalized quality score: 30.64, commentator tiers 1-3: 32.79%, 32.01%, 35.2%)
+- 🔄 Luke 21:12 (attempt 3, 92 words, 33.33% quotes quality score: 1.292209995380091, V2 normalized quality score: 34.31, commentator tiers 1-3: 39.06%, 34.45%, 26.5%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Before the end, there will be signs that serve as a warning.
-These signs, known as the beginning of the actual pangs, involve being brought before authorities, facing persecution, and even appearing before kings and rulers.
-Jesus Himself prophesied these events, which are confirmed in the book of Acts.
-Therefore, when we see these signs unfolding, it is a clear indication that we are approaching the end times.
+	- 'VERSE' FOUND IN BHT!
+- Attempt 4 BHT: The prophecies in this section serve as a warning of what will happen before the end, specifically highlighting the beginning of the actual pangs themselves.
+The book of Acts provides evidence of the fulfillment of these prophecies through the persecution and imprisonment faced by early Christians.
+The phrase before all these things refers to the events preceding the end.
+The term brought before has a specific legal meaning in Athenian language.
+This verse underscores the foretold persecution believers will face for professing and preaching the Gospel.
-- 🔄 Luke 21:12 (attempt 5, 68 words, 46.0% quotes quality score: 1.2709694495645913, V2 normalized quality score: 33.6, commentator tiers 1-3: 37.44%, 34.56%, 28.0%)
+- 🔄 Luke 21:12 (attempt 4, 86 words, 30.51% quotes quality score: 1.3170293800801107, V2 normalized quality score: 35.13, commentator tiers 1-3: 41.13%, 36.32%, 22.55%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'VERSE' FOUND IN BHT!
+- Attempt 5 BHT: The warnings in this section caution about the events leading up to the end, specifically the beginning of the pangs themselves, which represent the death throes of the end.
+The book of Acts verifies these prophecies as it recounts the persecution and imprisonment of early Christians.
+The phrase before all these things refers to the events preceding the end, and the term brought before carries a legal connotation from Athenian language.
+This verse highlights the predicted persecution endured by believers for proclaiming and practicing the Gospel.
+- 🔄 Luke 21:12 (attempt 5, 86 words, 32.2% quotes quality score: 1.2643122265427766, V2 normalized quality score: 33.38, commentator tiers 1-3: 38.63%, 33.68%, 27.69%)
+	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'VERSE' FOUND IN BHT!
-- ✅ Luke 21:12 bht prompt v0.8 (113 words, 50.0% quotes)
+- ✅ Luke 21:12 bht prompt v0.8 (92 words, 31.75% quotes)
-- quality score: 1.1485325950193763, V2 normalized quality score: 29.53, commentator tiers 1-3: 36.86%, 30.1%, 33.03%)
+- quality score: 1.3178680337677686, V2 normalized quality score: 35.16, commentator tiers 1-3: 38.02%, 33.53%, 28.45%)